Glitch (Australian TV series)

-Glitch is an Australian supernatural drama television series developed by Tony Ayres and Louise Fox, which is set in the fictional country town of Yoorana, Victoria, and follows seven people who return from the dead in perfect health but with no memory.
+Glitch is an Australian supernatural drama television series developed by Tony Ayres and Louise Fox.
+Set in the fictional country town of Yoorana, Victoria, it follows seven people who return from the dead in perfect health but with no memory.
 No one in the town knows why the deceased have returned.
 Glitch premiered on 9 July 2015 on ABC and the first series was awarded Best Television Drama Series at the 2016 AACTA Awards.
 The series also won Most Outstanding Drama Series at the 2016 Logie Awards.